Shonda Clay

 About

-Clay holds a master’s degree in business administration from Northwestern University, J.L.
-Kellogg School of Management, and a bachelor’s degree in business administration from the University of North Texas.
+Clay has an MBA from the Northwestern University Kellogg School of Management and a bachelor’s degree in business administration from the University of North Texas.